-The tiny village is located on Sabtang Island, part of the Batanes region of the Philippines and permanently locked in ages gone by.
-There is only one road in and out of the village, which is nestled on a thin strip of land between the mountains and the sea.
+The tiny village of Chavayan is located on Sabtang Island, part of the Batanes region of the Philippines and permanently locked in a time long since passed.
+There is just one long and lonely road in and out of the village, which helps keep the village isolated.
+It is nestled on a thin strip of land between the mountains and the sea, winding along the cliffside like a single stubborn tree root.

 Chavayan is an old Ivatan village that is most known for its stone houses, some of which are over 100 years old now.
 This style of construction was introduced by the Spanish when they arrived in the last half of the 1800s and quickly proved perfect for the region, which is prone to strong winds and frequent typhoons.
 Their roofs are made of thatched cogon (a tall type of grass found throughout Southeast Asia) and are replaced every 25-30 years, depending on the thickness.